13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDB ratings: 8.5

-To be well-versed in the genre, one of the most popular cyberpunk tv shows, one must have seen Ghost in the Shell.
+To be well-versed in the genre, one of the most popular cyberpunk TV shows, one must have seen Ghost in the Shell.

 It features an anime series in addition to a hugely significant movie that served as inspiration for The Matrix.